-- (1) Significant transactions information (before inter-group eliminated) - (a) Loans to others : Please see Table 1 attached ; - (b) Endorsements and guarantees provided to others : None ; - (c) Marketable securities held (excluding investments in subsidiaries and associates) at the end of the period : Please see Table 2 attached ; - (d) Marketable securities acquired and disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital : None ; - (e) Acquisition of individual real estate properties at costs of at least NT\$300 million or 20% of the paid-in capital : None ; - (f) Disposal of individual real estate properties at prices of at least NT\$300 million or 20% of the paid-in capital : None ; - (g) Total purchases from or sales to related parties of at least NT\$100 million or 20% of the paid-in capital : Please see Table 3 attached ; - (h) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital : Please see Table 4 attached ; - (i) Information about the derivative financial instruments transaction : Please see Note 6.2 ;

-- (2) Information on investees (excluding information on investment in mainland China) : Please see Table 5 attached ; - (3) Information on investment in mainland China : Please see Table 6 attached. - (4) Information on major shareholders : Please see Table 7 attached. - 14.
-Segment Information in USD and in thousand NTD
+- (1) Loans to others: Table 1; - (2) Endorsements and guarantees provided to others: None; - (3) Marketable securities held (excluding investments in subsidiaries and associates) at the end of the period: Table 2; - (4) Marketable securities acquired and disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital: None;

+- (5) Acquisition of individual real estate properties at costs of at least NT\$300 million or 20% of the paid-in capital: None; - (6) Disposal of individual real estate properties at prices of at least NT\$300 million or 20% of the paid-in capital: None; - (7) Total purchases from or sales to related parties of at least NT\$100 million or 20% of the paid-in capital: Table 3; - (8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital: Table 4; - (9) Information about the derivative financial instruments transaction: Please see Note 6.2; - Information on investees (excluding information on investment in mainland China): Table 5; - 3.
+Information on investment in mainland China: Table 6. - 4.
+Information on major shareholders: Table 7.

+14. Segment Information

-The Company had disclosed the related segment information in the Consolidated Financial Statements per regulations ; therefore, the segment information is not disclosed in the Parent Only Financial Statements.
+The Company had disclosed the related segment information in the Consolidated Financial Statements per regulations; therefore, the segment information is not disclosed in the Parent Only Financial Statements.

-Sea Sonic Electronics Co., Ltd. Loans to Others December 31, 2022
+Sea Sonic Electronics Co., Ltd. Loans to Others December 31, 2023